Shubham2376/Git-Tutorial/readme.md

 `git rm --cached <file>` : moves file back from staging area to working area.

 `commit` : commit is a particular version of the project .
-It captures the Snapshot of the project staged changes and creates a version out of it
+It captures the Snapshot of the project staged changes and creates a version out of it.

 `git commit` : registers staging changes to a commit.